What is an ETF?

 Broad bond ETFs

 Broad bond ETFs invest in different areas of the fixed-income market, such as corporate and government securities, which generally makes their returns less dependent on the performance of specific sectors.
-Examples of Broad ETFs include government and corporate ETFs.
+Examples of broad bond ETFs include government and corporate ETFs.

 ETFs offer benefits such as low costs and diversification, which can make them attractive investments.
 But you should consider your goals, risk tolerance and the types of investments you prefer to own when determining whether ETFs are appropriate for you.